snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-javascript-tracker-2.5.0-released.md

 When you add contexts to a page view, those contexts automatically get added to all subsequent page pings.
 But what if you want the contexts to change depending on new information?

-It is now possible to pass an array of context-generating functions to `trackPageView`.
-Each of these functions should return a single custom context.
+It is now possible to pass a context-generating functions to `trackPageView`.
+This function should return a (possibly empty) array of custom contexts.
 For example:

 {% highlight javascript %}
 // Turn on page pings every 10 seconds